Connected Sums of Graded Artinian Gorenstein Algebras and Lefschetz Properties: Lefschetz Properties.

 \section{Lefschetz Properties.}

 In this section, we study the Lefschetz properties for fibered products and connected sums of AG algebras.
 The weak and strong Lefschetz properties are algebraic properties of Artinian graded algebras modeled after the property of cohomology rings of complex projective varieties given by the Hard Lefschetz Theorem.
-This theorem yields that multiplication by any power of a class of a hyperplane is an isomorphism on the cohomology ring of the variety.
+This theorem yields that multiplication by powers of a class of a hyperplane is a vector space isomorphism between a graded component of the cohomology ring and the component of complementary degree.
 In algebraic terms, this can be translated to the following: